Similan-Diving-Tours

 Getting the Best Deal

 If getting the best deal is your main criteria for choosing when is the best time to dive Similan Islands then you have plenty of options.
 It’s even possible to get a discount and dive at the most-popular times.
-Early-bird discounts are available on most boats and their trips, even for Christmas, New Year and Chinese New Year, but you normally have to be quick to get your cabin confirmed before the trip is fully booked.
-If you just want the best discount, and you’re flexible on your travel dates, then many boats will discount trips up to 20% for the first and final weeks of the Similan Islands diving season.
+Early-bird discounts are available on some boats and their trips, even for peak periods, but you normally have to be quick to get your cabin confirmed before the trip is fully booked.
+If you just want the best discount, and you’re flexible on your travel dates, then some boats discount trips for the first and final weeks of the Similan Islands diving season.
 Last-minute discounts are also available on some boats & trips, but these are normally only for the remaining cabins which might not be your first choice.

 Great weather at Similan Islands